Cowed by Chinese regulators, Didi plans New York delisting and Hong Kong debut | Business

 Cowed by Chinese regulators, Didi plans New York delisting and Hong Kong debut

+Didi remains under investigation.
 "Following careful research, the company will immediately start delisting on the New York stock exchange and start preparations for listing in Hong Kong," Didi said on its Twitter-like Weibo account on Friday.
-Its shares soared 15% in pre-market trade.

 - Country: